viktorsynek/react_guide/react_basic_guide.md

 }
 ```

-In this case there would be two button, which would update separately with two different counters, meaning a component variable's data is not shared.
+In this case there would be two buttons, which would update separately with two different counters, meaning a component variable's data is not shared.

 *So what if we want to share their data accross other components?*